It is the policy of the Department to courteously receive and to investigate complaints concerning its employees.

 Division referrals are matters that are typically addressed by the Division's management under the guidance of OIG.
 No division referral is considered closed unless approved by OIG management.
 Division referrals can result in discipline up to and including a formal written reprimand.
 Any greater discipline must be administered only through a formal OIG investigation.

 Department policy states the investigation of a formal complaint shall include:

 The purpose of the investigation is to seek out the facts in a particular situation and to ascertain the truth.
 The investigation or inquiry may be conducted by a Department supervisor or the Office of Inspector General.

 Allegations contained in a formal complaint investigation may have one of four outcomes:

 A sustained complaint may result in disciplinary action of one or more of the following:

-At the conclusion of an investigation/inquiry conducted by the Office of Inspector General, the report will be reviewed by the accused employee's supervisors, who will attach their recommendations to the report.
+At the conclusion of an investigation conducted by the Office of Inspector General, the report will be reviewed by the accused employee's supervisors, who will attach their recommendations to the report.
 If a supervisor conducts the investigation, it is reviewed by the employee's supervisors, who attach their recommendations, and then is reviewed by the Office of Inspector General.

 If a formal complaint is sustained against an employee, the employee has the right to appeal that decision and/or the discipline imposed.

-If a complainant deliberately gives false information causing the Department to conduct an investigation, with the approval of the Director or Assistant Director, this information can be presented to the appropriate prosecutor under the appropriate Texas statutes.
+If a complainant deliberately gives false information causing the Department to conduct an investigation, with the approval of the Director or Deputy Director, this information can be presented to the appropriate prosecutor under the appropriate Texas statutes.